CIS-Projects-in-CS-S21/pro-keeping-it-casual/docs/API.md

 <a name="kic.friends.GetFriendsForUserResponse"></a>

 ### GetFriendsForUserResponse
-Response to a request for getting the user&#39;s friends.
+Response to a request for getting the user&#39;s friends, returning the user IDs of all the user&#39;s friends.

 | Field | Type | Label | Description |